fwood9/AI-Text-Analytics-Group-Project/README.md

 # Dice Image Captioning Project

 ## Project Overview
-This project aims to build a neural network that can generate natural language descriptions for simple dice images.
-The dataset is synthetically generated to allow large-scale supervised learning.

 ## Dataset
 The dataset is generated automatically using a custom script.
 It includes variations in: